UNIVERSITY OF ALABAMA

 Documentation should discuss history of the individual’s presenting symptoms and evidence of behaviors that significantly impair functioning.

 The documentation must investigate and discuss the possibility of dual diagnoses and alternative or coexisting mood, learning, behavioral, and/or personality disorders that may confound the diagnosis.
-Records of academic progress prior to the onset of the TBI must be reviewed to substantiate that the current level of functioning is a direct cause of the brain injury (i.e., that function has changed as a result of the injury).
+Records of academic progress prior to the onset of the TBI must be reviewed to substantiate that the current level of functioning is a direct cause of the brain injury (i.e., that function has changed because of the injury).

 Include a specific statement of diagnosis, as well as the corresponding DSM-V code.